 The goal of CPC+ is to improve the quality of care patients receive, improve patients’ health, and spend health care dollars more wisely.
 Practices in both tracks will make changes in the way they deliver care, centered on key Comprehensive Primary Care functions: (1) access and continuity; (2) care management; (3) comprehensiveness and coordination; (4) patient and caregiver engagement; and (5) planned care and population health.
 In addition to Ohio and northern Kentucky, 13 other CPC+ regions were selected.
 View additional information about each CPC+ region and the payers.

 Ohio’s Medicaid CPC Program

 On August 2, 2016, the Governor’s Office of Health Transformation announced details of its CPC program.
-Practices that are chosen by CMS to participate in CPC+ and who meet Ohio’s program requirement will be invited to enroll in the Ohio CPC program.
+In December 2016, 91 practices had been accepted for the 2017 Ohio CPC program out of 150 applicants.